genoma/CodekitStrap/README.md

 `$ gulp` launch gulp from terminal to compile, preview and work on your web app.

+`$ gulp minify` minify and ugilfy respectively css and javascript.

 `$ gulp build` put relevant files into the dist folder to deploy your work.

 ## Contributing